 12. Mammy Pancake

 Mammy Pancake is another Michelin-recommended street food stall.
-They specialize in egg puffs – those spherical bubble-wrap-looking snacks that are among the most popular and fun things to eat in Hong Kong.
+They specialize in a Hong Kong food favorite known as egg puffs – those spherical bubble-wrap-looking snacks that are among the most popular and fun things to eat in Hong Kong.

 Address: 8-12 Carnarvon Rd, Tsim Sha Tsui, Hong Kong